Skip to content Skip to main navigation

 Program Design

-This program fills a gap in the MA/MEd programming in its explicit focus on critical engagement with curriculum through curriculum theory, scholarship of practice, and philosophy.
-This program will also create an explicit pathway to curriculum and philosophy in the Educational Theory and Practice PhD program.
+This program provides a unique opportunity through it's MA/MEd streams with its explicit focus on critical engagement with curriculum through curriculum theory, scholarship of practice, and philosophy.
+This program also provides a pathway to doctoral studies in Education through the MA stream.

 Curriculum is fundamental to educational systems and activities yet is often perceived as a set of ahistorical and neutral documents and policies authorized by educational authorities.
 Curriculum theory and philosophy provide a lens for critically examining curriculum documents and processes of curriculum development and reform, as well as the complex ways that curriculum becomes lived in public places, highlighting the socio-historical contexts from which these documents, policies, and practices emerge.

-Through engaging curriculum in this way, students will become attuned to the political nature of curriculum.
-Students will be able to see curriculum as diverse yet planned efforts to influence learning into desirable ends as determined within different social, political, cultural, and ideological contexts.
+Through engaging curriculum in this way, you will become attuned to the political nature of curriculum.
+You will be able to see curriculum as diverse yet planned efforts to influence learning into desirable ends as determined within different social, political, cultural, and ideological contexts.

-Students will understand the ways that inequalities are reproduced within educational systems and places of learning, and how curriculum design and reform can disrupt those inequalities.
-Students in this program will also be positioned to ladder into the existing curriculum theory and philosophy PhD program.
+You will discuss the ways that inequalities are reproduced within educational systems and places of learning, and how curriculum design and reform can disrupt those inequalities.

 Investigates theories and issues associated with developing educational programs and practices in various educational contexts.
 Addresses the development of new programs and their implementation in schools and other educational settings.